OpenTOSCA/tosca-definitions-common/README.md

 ![RealWorldApplication](docs/RealWorldApplication.jpg)

-### Service Development
+### Webservice Development

-To develop a new webservice IA using java, you can see the [DockerEngine Interface](artifacttemplates/http%3A%2F%2Fopentosca.org%2Fartifacttemplates/DockerEngine_DockerEngine-Interface-w1) as an example.
+To develop a new webservice IA using Java, you can see the [DockerEngine Interface](artifacttemplates/http%3A%2F%2Fopentosca.org%2Fartifacttemplates/DockerEngine_DockerEngine-Interface-w1) as an example.
-We use Java 17, Spring and Maven to build a SOAP webservice that can be invoked by the [OpenTOSCA Orchestrator](https://github.com/OpenTOSCA/container).
+We use Java 17, Spring, and Maven to build a SOAP webservice that can be invoked by the [OpenTOSCA Orchestrator](https://github.com/OpenTOSCA/container).

 To follow current DevOps principles, we use GitHub Actions to test and build the webservice IAs.
-Therefore, we added a multi-stage build which can be easily extended to automatically build and test the new IA automatically.
+Therefore, we added a matrix build which can be easily extended to automatically build and test the new IA automatically.
 For example, to automatically build the DockerEngine Interface, there is this entry in the [serviceArtifactsCI workflow](.github/workflows/serviceArtifactsCI.yml):

 ```yaml